Isotonic propensity score matching: Introduction

 Fifth, it is well known that the nonparametric bootstrap of the fixed-number matching estimator is invalid in the presence of continuous covariates (Abadie and Imbens, 2008).
-In the past decade, much work has tried to solve this problem by proposing cleverly structured wild bootstrap procedures.
-Otsu and Rai (2017) proposed a consistent wild bootstrap for covariates matching, and their approach was extended by Adusumilli (2020) and Bodory et al. (2016) to propensity score matching estimators.
+In the past decade, much work has been done to solve this problem by proposing cleverly structured wild bootstrap procedures.
+Otsu and Rai (2017) proposed a consistent wild bootstrap for covariates matching, and their approach was extended by Bodory \emph{et al.} (2016) and Adusumilli (2020) to propensity score matching estimators.
 In our paper, we show that all these intricate bootstraps are no longer necessary in the case of monotone increasing propensity scores since the nonparametric bootstrap inference is asymptotically valid for our isotonic matching estimator.

 Our method relies on the monotonicity assumption on propensity scores.
 Monotonicity is a natural shape restriction that can be justified in many applications in social science, economic studies, and medical research.
-Well-known examples in economics include the demand function, which is usually monotone decreasing in prices, and the supply or utility functions, which are often monotone increasing in quantities.
+Well-known examples in economics include the demand function, which is usually monotone decreasing in prices, and the supply or the utility functions, which are often monotone increasing in quantities.
 Furthermore, many functions derived from cumulative distribution functions (CDF) inherit the monotonicity from the latter.
-For example, in a threshold crossing binary choice model
+For example, in a threshold-crossing binary choice model